waawaa/waawaa.github.io/_posts/2022-05-30-shellcode-iat-parsing_part-1.md

 ## Debugging those structures with Windbg and with X32DBG

-All the work will be done with WinDBG, but for display ~~mental health~~ reasons, we will use also x32dbg to inspect memory in some ocasions.
+All the work will be done with WinDBG, but for display ~~mental health~~ reasons, we will use sometimes x32dbg to inspect memory.

-First of all, we load our program (**asm_iat_parse.exe**) in windbg but emulating a suspended process, the first of all we will se how to calculate the address of IAT, and we will use those steps to see that in a process that has not been fully initialized yet.
+To begin, we load our program (**asm_iat_parse.exe**) in windbg emulating a suspended process.

+We will se how to calculate the address of IAT, and we will use those steps to compare a process that has not been fully initialized yet with a running process.

-To do that we use the following command <code  style="background-color: lightgrey; color:black;"><b>windbg.exe -le:ntdll.dll asm_parse_iat.exe</b></code>
+For this we use the following command line<code  style="background-color: lightgrey; color:black;"><b>windbg.exe -le:ntdll.dll asm_parse_iat.exe</b></code>

-This command will open asm_parse_iat.exe before RtlUserThreadStart is started, so IAT of the image is still intact.
+This command line will open asm_parse_iat.exe before RtlUserThreadStart is started, so IAT of the image is still intact.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/2022_05_30-shellcode-part-1/windbg_start.png)

 With this, let's proceed to look for the IAT manually using windbg.

-The first we will access the **_TEB** structure, for that we use the **fs:[0]** register.
+We will access the **_TEB** structure, for that we use the **fs:[0]** register.

 As we can see, _TEB has a pointer to _PEB in position 0x30